 The regulations wisely discourage home cultivation of marijuana and, unlike other states, allow clinics to cultivate their own marijuana within the state.
 This should lower the cost for users of medical marijuana and may open the door for a small cottage industry in Massachusetts -- perhaps in the Berkshires?

 Massachusetts voters have liberalized marijuana regulations in each of the last two state elections by referendum vote, but marijuana, like alcohol, can be abused if used irresponsibly.
-The DPH recommends safeguards to keep medical marijuana from being sold and/or used by young people, but the safeguards are only as good as their enforcement.

 In overturning bans on the clinic, as expected, Attorney General Martha Coakley unexpectedly allowed communities to impose moratoriums on the establishment of the clinics, and Sheffield and Egremont are proposing moratoriums to town voters.
 There is no point in postponing what needs doing.
 City Hall has drafted a set of dispensary regulations that are now before the Pittsfield Community Development Board for review, and other towns may as well get to work on their own.